georgenicholson/multivariate_phenotype_data_and_code/README.md

 ## Reproducing paper results

 We list the analyses performed in the paper in Table A below.
 Each row of the table corresponds to an analysis based on a (Data, Method, Fold) combination, where "Fold" refers to cross-validation fold.
-Our method is labelled "ComposeMV" and we benchmark it alongside "mash" ([Urbut et al.](https://www.nature.com/articles/s41588-018-0268-8)), and "XD" ([Bovy et al.](https://www.jstor.org/stable/23024867?seq=1)), with our methods building on both of these existing approaches.
+Our method is labelled "ComposeMV" and we benchmark it alongside "mash" ([Urbut et al.](https://www.nature.com/articles/s41588-018-0268-8)), and "XD" ([Bovy et al.](https://www.jstor.org/stable/23024867?seq=1)), with our method building on both of these existing approaches.

-The analyses shown in Table A comprise the main analysis of our paper (row 5), our model checking analyses (rows 12-13), while the other rows comprise the benchmarking analysis (Tables 8-11 of our paper).
+The analyses shown in Table A comprise the main analysis of our paper (row 5), our model checking analyses (rows 12-13), while the other rows comprise the benchmarking analysis presented in Tables 8-11 of our paper.
 N and P are a number of samples and measurement dimension of each data set.
 S and K are defined in the paper (S is the number of covariance matrices in the mixture model, and K is the dimensionality of the factor model).

 Each analysis performed on each of several cross validation folds (see # folds).
 Adequate memory allocations and approximate run times (single thread of an [Intel Xeon E5-1650 @ 3.20GHz](https://www.cpubenchmark.net/cpu.php?cpu=Intel+Xeon+E5-1650+%40+3.20GHz&id=1211)) are shown in Table A.

-The script to perform model fitting is "/scripts/01_model_fitting_wrapper.R" and we provide three command line arguments: (i) "benchmark" to specify benchmarking analysis; (ii) the analysis row of Table A as an integer; (iii) the fold number as an integer.
+The script to perform model fitting is "/scripts/01_model_fitting_wrapper.R" to ehich we provide three command line arguments:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(argument 1): "benchmark" to specify benchmarking analysis

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(argument 2): the analysis row of Table A as an integer

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(argument 3): the fold number as an integer

 ### Reproducing one fold of the main analysis

-To run the first fold of the main analysis of the paper (row 5 of Table A), the command-line arguments are "benchmark 5 1" and the analysis is run within the Docker image as follows:
+The following command run the first fold of the main analysis of the paper (row 5 of Table A).
+The command-line arguments are "benchmark 5 1" and the analysis is run within the Docker image.
+Analysis outputs appear in "/output/methods_comparison/", with the analysis below taking approximately 1.8 hours to run.

 Linux:
 ```